juanmanuel96/pyregister/README.md

-# pos-flask
+# POS Flask
-Point of Sale Application running with the Flask microframework
+A point of sale application developed with the Flask microframework.